Bow Tie Pasta Salad

 This post may contain affiliate links, which means that, at no extra cost to you, I may earn a small commission if you click a link and purchase an item I’ve recommended.
 Thanks for your support in running this blog!

-Bow tie pasta salad is a perfect addition to spring picnics, summer gatherings, boating and beach days!
+This zesty Bow Tie Pasta Salad made with bow tie pasta salad is a perfect addition to spring picnics, summer gatherings, boating and beach days!
 This version contains fresh, Mediterranean flavors that pair beautifully with a glass of crisp white wine.

 This recipe is naturally vegetarian and can be made vegan/dairy-free and gluten-free.
 (See Variations & Substitutions section below.)